vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 History of Dharmaścīstra

-tāras (excluding Buddha) | Social Reform' 1636n, 1700. takes the devotee to Viṣgu Nātpaśāstra ( of Bharata ), 896n, 879; Matsya states that N. 10370, 1129u( mentions Garuda containet 18000 verses, vbile which is a modrā in Mudra printed N contains only about nighanıtu), 1129, 1630.
+tāras (excluding Buddha) | Social Reform' 1636n, 1700. takes the devotee to Viṣgu Nātpaśāstra ( of Bharata ), 896n, 879; Matsya states that N. 10370, 1129u( mentions Garuḍa containet 18000 verses, vbile which is a modrā in Mudra printed N contains only about nighanıtu), 1129, 1630.
 3400 verses, hence the latter Natyaveda, Vararuci as proficient is only a substilote 880; pre- in 900n. sent N. may be assigned to 9th Nautical almanac 676, 682, 711. century A. D. 892; note op, Navagrahasanti (vide Ayuta 891-92; op usefulness of homa, Grabayajūa, Lakṣahoma images of gods 973n, 1121n; and Koṭiboma, sacrifice, pla Tulasi story in N. indicates Dets) : 749-756; all religious lateness 882; whole Purāṇa is rites to be performed after N. suspect and no certain conclu- 749; becomes elaborate in sion about its date can be Bbaviṣgott ara and medieval drawn 882,

 works 753 ; colours and presi Nārāyana, com. of Air, Gr.
 S. diug deities of Navagrahas